yyjhao/yyjhao.github.com/about.md

 ---
 ### About

-I am a second-year CS student currently studying in National University of Singapore.
+I am a third-year CS student currently studying in National University of Singapore.

 I enjoying the process of problem solving - both solving puzzles and real-life